nawabahmadreshi/documentation/pages/getting-started/user-value-attribution.md

 ## Measuring custom events

-You can see custom events as they occur on the [Live View > Events](https://dashboard.branch.io/#/liveview/events/view) page.
-You can also see one type of custom event at a time by using the dropdown picker above [Marketing](https://dashboard.branch.io/#/marketing) and [Source Analytics](https://dashboard.branch.io/#/analytics/source) data.
+You can see one custom event at a time in the dashboard by using the dropdown picker above [Marketing](https://dashboard.branch.io/#/marketing) and [Source Analytics](https://dashboard.branch.io/#/analytics/source) data.
+Custom events columns on these pages show total events count and events %, where the percentage is total events over total app sessions (installs + re-opens).
+You can see these metrics for individual links, campaigns, channels, tags, stages, and features.

-{% image src='/img/pages/getting-started/user-value-attribution/live-view-events.png' full center alt='Branch dashboard' %}
+{% image src='/img/pages/getting-started/user-value-attribution/custom-events-source.png' full center alt='Branch dashboard' %}

-There’s no hard limit to tracking custom events data, but Branch will only allow you to choose your top 100 custom events to see in the Branch dashboard.
+There’s no hard limit to tracking custom events data, but Branch will only allow you to see your first 100 custom events in the Branch dashboard.
+Most apps track 5-10 of the most important custom events they care about.

 {% protip title="What attribution logic does Branch use for reporting on custom events in the dashboard?" %}